N-Yelland/dnd/source/locations/valley_of_lem.rst

     :type: village
     :label_offset: left

-    Hidden away in the undegrowth, the Gnomish community of Nim's Hollow manages to thrive amidst the Blight.
+    Hidden away in the undergrowth, the Gnomish community of Nim's Hollow manages to thrive amidst the Blight.
 This is in no small part thanks to the Blessed family of Fallowgrove.

-    The Fallowgroves are descendents of the legendary Gnomish druid, Grandfather Nim.
+    The Fallowgroves are descendants of the legendary Gnomish druid, Grandfather Nim.
 His magic appears to flow through the family still, seemingly guaranteeing at least one Blessed child each generation.
 They continue to teach their children and community the arts of druidcraft, and work with Lembrow in protecting the valley.

 .. location:: Grimstead-on-the-Lem